 I have the Chicco Tre Jogging Stroller.
 It was gifted to me during my pregnancy, so I don’t have the ability to compare it to other jogging strollers but I like it.
 I’ve heard most are heavy and that tends to be the biggest complaint.

 In the winter, I do bring Tommy to parks bundled up but I’ve missed the other kids.
 Tommy loves other children but what I realized this week was that he missed the dogs.
-It’s so funny to me how much he loves dogs.
+It’s so funny to me how much he loves dogs and how he gives them the best cbd treats, click here to buy them online.
 He can’t leave them alone at the park where luckily we only find baby friendly pups.

 After doing a variety of meal delivery services this winter, I’m trying to step up my own game.
 Scallops are probably my favorite protein.
 I would never be able to go vegan because I love them too much and I just don’t see any ethical reasons not to eat them.
 I’ve always struggled to cook them however.